 - Include a variety of fresh vegetables and make them the major portion of the meal.

-- Breakfast can be avoided if one is not particularly hungry.
+- You can avoid Breakfast, if you are not particularly hungry.
 Alternatively, prefer light breakfast with either fruits or a wholesome vegetable daliya.

-- Prefer heating Ayurvedic Herbs and spices such as Cardamom, Cloves, Paprika, and Ginger to liquefy, dry-up, and eliminate excess kapha.
+- Prefer heating Ayurvedic Herbs and spices such as Cardamom, Cloves, Paprika, and Ginger.
+They will help to liquefy, dry-up, and eliminate excess kapha.

 - Avoid heavy night time meals.
-Practice early dinner, latest by 7 PM to provide ample time for digestion of the ingested food items.
+Practice early dinner, which is latest by 7 PM.
+This will help to provide ample time for proper digestion of the food.

 - Do not overeat!
 Do not take food when you are not hungry.
 Follow this guide to 10 Ayurvedic Dietary Habits for Metabolism.

-- Eliminate foods with a cold potency and cold temperature such as cold and frozen foods or drinks, and carbonated drinks.
+- Eliminate foods with a cold potency and cold temperature.
+Limit and avoid foods such as cold and frozen foods or drinks and carbonated drinks.

-- Remove salty, stale, heavily processed foods, and ready cooked meals.
-Avoid, leftovers from the refrigerator or freezer.
+- Avoid, leftovers from the refrigerator or freezer.

 Lifestyle Practices to Balance Kapha Dosha

 - Kapha usually do not need so much massage as Vata and Pitta do.
-Dry powder massage can be conducted to stimulate lymph movement.
+Dry powder massage can be conducted to stimulate circulation.

 - Kapha benefit the most through regular, rigorous and strenuous physical activity.

-- Exercise at least 5 days a week through dynamic workout routines such as involving in High Intensity Exercises, Yoga, Zumba, Pilates, Jogging, Running, High intensity sports, Martial Arts, or Cycling.
+- Exercise at least 5 days a week through dynamic workout routines and High Intensity Exercises.
+Look for physical activity such as Zumba, Pilates, Jogging, Running, Martial Arts and Cycling.

-- Physical activity can be conducted in warm temperatures as it will help to melt down stubborn Kapha.
+- You may exercise in warm temperatures.
+It will help to melt down stubborn Kapha.

 - Once you reach a comfort point, challenge yourself to either the next level of your current activity or pick up a new activity.

-Kapha body benefits from yoga sequences that are dynamic and strenuous.
-Hence, yoga asana and practices that push Kapha beyond their believed limits and involve short repetition cycle are the best.
-Discipline and consistency on daily basis is required for Kapha balance.
-A gradual increase in complexity or duration works well.
+Kapha imbalance benefits from yoga sequences that are dynamic and strenuous.
+Hence, yoga asana and practices that push Kapha beyond their believed limits.

-Following yoga poses can help to relieve Kapha Dosha and alleviate symptoms of accompanying health conditions.
+Following yoga poses can help to Kapha Imbalance and reduce the symptoms.
 Various yoga poses with different level of intensity are included.